Governance in Urban Sanitation

 The course will be delivered through UNITAR's virtual learning environment.
 Learning activities are based on sound adult learning principles.
-They are distributed in such a way to ensure the achievement of the learning objectives in a flexible manner: learning materials can be consulted in a non-linear way so as to provide participants with a high degree of flexibility in choosing the learning pace that is the most adequate to them.
-Thus, participants are responsible for their own learning throughout the course.
+They are distributed in such a way to ensure the achievement of the learning objectives in a flexible manner: learning materials can be consulted in a non-linear way to provide participants with flexibility in choosing the most adequate learning pace.
+All learning activities are moderated by a high level sanitation expert.

 Learning materials include the following elements:

 - Basic reading materials (compulsory) intended to understand the basic concepts and principles of modules’ subject-matter;